ivangfr/spring-cloud-stream-event-sourcing-testcontainers/README.md

 - **event-service**

-  - In a new terminal, make sure you are inside `spring-cloud-stream-event-sourcing-testcontainers` root folder
+  - In a new terminal, make sure you are inside `spring-cloud-stream-event-sourcing-testcontainers` root folder;

-  - Run the following command
+  - Run the following command:
     ```
     ./mvnw clean spring-boot:run --projects event-service
     ```